MadRiver44/wdi/unit02/w06_d01/lab/firebase_message_board_lab/readme.md

     - keys.js

 ### Configure app.js
-Follow the instructions in app.js to create the code needed to
+Follow the instructions in app.js to add the code needed to support our forum messaging app.

 Here are the firebase references you will need to use:
 ```javascript